Thursdays at 4:00 pm

 We honor their leadership and generosity through the lecture series which continues to enrich our community with the thoughts and works of local, national and international academic and professional leaders.
 The department is pleased to accept donations of any amount to continue to build and enlarge the endowment.

-Carey Clouse Assistant Professor of Architecture and Landscape Architecture, UMass Amherst
+Elizabeth Brabec , Professor of Landscape Architecture, UMass Amherst